ibexa/documentation-developer/docs/content_management/content_api/browsing_content.md

 !!! note

-    Requesting Section data may be impossible for an anonymous user.
+    Requesting section data may be impossible for an anonymous user.
     Make sure to [authenticate](php_api.md#setting-the-repository-user) as a user with sufficient permissions.

 ### Object states